NebraLtd/Helium-Guides/docs/FAQs.md

 No, the Nebra Helium Hotspots only mine HNT.

+## How do I change HNT to USD or vice versa?

+We recommend using [Binance](https://www.binance.us/en/trade/HNT_USD) however other exchanges may be available.

 ## Where can I buy the Nebra Helium Hotspots?

 We have a growing list of distributors on our [Distributors](distributors.md) page.